List of Ressha Sentai ToQger characters: ToQgers

-Right
+Raito

 Raito Suzuki (鈴樹 来斗, Suzuki Raito), also known as Right (ライト, Raito), is a spirited youth who is always facing and rushing forward to seize the joy of life, usually gives it his all, and the type to easily be fired up and go against the odds.
-Out of the five ToQgers, Right's Imagination is the strongest, as he inspires others to believe in what he believes in, often pulling his friends along whether they like it or not.
+Out of the five ToQgers, Right's imagination is the strongest, as he inspires others to believe in what he believes in, often pulling his friends along whether they like it or not.
 He often acts before he thinks and hates cramped places.
 Additionally, he is initially the only ToQger with any form of memory of their pasts.
 In combat, he has a habit of initiating Transfer Changes without asking for permission, often annoying his friends and the Conductor.

-Later in the series, it is revealed he lives with his grandfather Tsuyoshi (剛史), mother Yumi (優美), younger sister Mai (舞), and younger brother Yuto (優斗, Yūto), and was accidentally infused with Emperor Z's darkness when Subarugahama was consumed by darkness.
+Later in the series, it is revealed he lives with his grandfather Tsuyoshi (剛史), mother Yumi (優美), younger sister Mai (舞), and younger brother Yuto (優斗, Yūto), and was accidentally infused with Zet's darkness when Subarugahama was consumed by darkness.
 This resulted in Right ending up in a Cryner instead of the Rainbow Line when the ToQgers were recruited and gradually lose his imagination.
 Nevertheless, with help from his friends and mother, Right regains his imagination and safely returns to Subarugahama with them.